Skip to Content

 Activities

 The most popular activity is the scenic drive to Rhodes’ grave, which involves a short, steep climb from a car park.
 This is easily combined with white rhino tracking and/or a visit to see some rock art (Nswatugi Cave is the most impressive of the more accessible sites).
-Other activities include game drives in Whovi Wilderness Area (home to both rhino species) and guided hikes to remote rock paintings.
+Other activities include in Whovi Wilderness Area (home to both rhino species) and guided hikes to remote rock paintings.

 Weather & Climate